101 Deep Questions to Ask Your Boyfriend, Girlfriend or Partner

 24. What do I mean to you?

-This question is ultra vulnerability-making to both asker and askee, and it’s natural to want to shy away from it.
-But at a certain point in your relationship (you’ll know what point—it’s different for everyone), hot and heavy questions like this one are fair—and hell, they can be extremely romantic too.
+This question is makes both parties vulnerable, so it’s natural to want to shy away from it.
+But at a certain point in your relationship (you’ll know what point — it’s different for everyone), hot and heavy questions like this one are fair — and, hell, they can be extremely romantic too.

 25. What was your first impression of me?